donyu/cs3136-recitations/recitation-7.md

 ```
 #### The Destructor ####
 Deallocates all memory allocated in the construction of the object.
 Should be a mirror image of sorts of the constructor.
+Note that the destructor gets called whenever a MyString object is deleted or removed from the Memory Stack.
 ```c
 // In mystring.h:
   ~MyString();